Guide to vegan eating

 Long-chain omega-3 fatty acids (EPA/DHA)

 Long-chain omega-3 fatty acids, EPA and DHA, are potentially important for cardiovascular health, and they may also promote cognitive function and reduce the severity of depression.
 They are typically found in certain fish oils, as fish eat the algae that originally produce them.
 The body can convert one into the other, and it can also produce them from the short-chain omega-3 fatty acid ALA, which is found in high quantities in chia seeds, flaxseeds (which need to be ground), walnuts, canola oil and other plant sources.
-However, levels of both EPA and DHA are substantially lower in vegans and probably insufficient to obtain the full beneficial effects.
+However, levels of both EPA and DHA are substantially lower in vegans and might not be sufficient to obtain the full beneficial effects.
 Also, a high dietary intake of omega-6 fatty acids, found for example in sunflower and other vegetable oils and many other dietary sources, competes with short-chain omega-3 for conversion into long-chain fatty acids.
-It is recommended to take 250-500 mg of vegan EPA/DHA capsules daily.
+Increasing the amount of ALA in your diet is important, as is reducing the relative amount of omega-6.
+However, a safe recommendation is to also take 250-500 mg of vegan EPA/DHA capsules daily.
+For women who are pregnant or breastfeeding, EPA/DHA supplementation might be important to ensure proper brain development in the child.

 Vitamin K2 might be the most neglected vitamin worth supplementing, with evidence for numerous benefits, including skeletal and cardiovascular health and prevention of cancer.
 There are several forms of vitamin K2.
 One form, MK-4, can be produced in the human body from vitamin K1, which is found in various plants such as leafy greens.
 Other forms, most notably MK-7, are made by bacteria during fermentation.
 The conversion of vitamin K1 into vitamin K2 in the body is probably not sufficient to obtain optimal levels, and there are very few plant-based sources of vitamin K2.
 Fermented sources like sauerkraut have low levels, and the only reliable plant source with high levels is a Japanese food called “natto”, made from fermented soybeans.
-Unless you have a ready source of natto and enjoy the apparently peculiar taste, it is recommended to take a daily dose of 100 µg of vitamin K2 daily.
+Unless you have a ready source of natto and enjoy the unusual taste, it is recommended to take a daily dose of 100 µg of vitamin K2 daily.
+It is also present in at least some multivitamins, such as MultiVit.

 Calcium is one of the few important minerals that might be difficult to get enough of as a vegan, with a recommended daily dose of about 1000 mg (somewhat higher for women, somewhat lower for men).
 If you can, it is best to obtain calcium from the diet.
 It is found in leafy vegetables, although the calcium in spinach and some other vegetables is bound to oxalates and poorly absorbed unless first boiled and the water drained.
 Chia seeds are one of the best sources, and almonds are another good source.
 If you do supplement, it is also important not to take too much.
 Although too little calcium may increase the risk of bone fractures, especially if you are older, too much calcium can increase the risk of cardiovascular disease.
 If you are not getting enough calcium in your diet, you should take a relatively low supplemental dose of about 400 mg calcium daily, for example, as inexpensive antacid tablets containing calcium carbonate (as 40% of it is calcium, you would need 1000 mg of tablets), or as the more easily absorbed calcium citrate.
 Calcium-fortified non-dairy milks (e.g. soy, almond or rice) are another good source.

 Creatine supplementation is not strictly necessary for good health, as the body can produce enough of it itself to avoid any serious consequences.
 However, vegans and vegetarians do have lower levels than omnivores, and there is clear evidence that supplementation can increase muscle mass and endurance, and possibly reduce depression and improve cognition.
-Given its low cost, consider supplementing with 5 g of creatine monohydrate daily.
+Given its low cost (though this has increased substantially as of 2022), consider supplementing with 5 g of creatine monohydrate daily.

 Taurine is a non-essential amino acid made by the body.
 However, it is not found in plants, and levels have been found to be lower in vegans.
 Higher levels might be helpful for various body functions, including endurance as well as mental health.
-It is not typically found in multivitamins.
-Consider supplementing with 1 g/day.
+It is not found in multivitamins.
+You could consider supplementing with 1 g/day.

 A vegan multivitamin taken daily or every 2-3 days can be a way of “topping off” and reducing the likelihood of deficiencies in any other nutrients (e.g. iron, selenium, zinc), although a balanced diet with all its various micronutrients remains the ideal source of vitamins and minerals, other than those mentioned above.
 A multivitamin can also serve as a daily source of vitamin B12 and iodine.